raviultimate/party-hall-booking-management/DEPLOYMENT.md

 4. Configure the project:
    - Framework Preset: Next.js
    - Root Directory: ./
-5. Add the following environment variables:
+5. Add the following environment variables in the Vercel dashboard (Settings > Environment Variables):
-   - `MONGODB_URI`: Your MongoDB connection string
+   - `MONGODB_URI`: Your MongoDB connection string from step 1
-   - `NEXTAUTH_URL`: The URL of your deployed application (you can use the Vercel preview URL initially and update it later)
+   - `NEXTAUTH_URL`: Set this to your Vercel deployment URL (e.g., `https://your-project-name.vercel.app`)
-   - `NEXTAUTH_SECRET`: A secure random string for session encryption (you can generate one with `openssl rand -base64 32`)
+   - `NEXTAUTH_SECRET`: A secure random string for session encryption (you can generate one with `npm run generate-secret`)
 6. Click "Deploy"

 ## Step 4: Seed the Database